greg-raven/Impeachment-Chronicles/_posts/2024-07-04-trump-attempted-overthrow.md

 - Joe Biden
 ---

-Donald Trump attempted to overthrow an election, wants to be a dictator on day one, and has promised revenge and retribution if he wins—and the Supreme Court he appointed just gave him virtually unlimited immunity to do it.
+Donald Trump attempted to overthrow an election, wants to be a dictator on day one, and has promised revenge and retribution if he wins --- and the Supreme Court he appointed just gave him virtually unlimited immunity to do it.

 Ask yourself: What will happen next?